-Believed to be a hybrid between Prunus serrulata and P. subhirtella.
+Believed to be a hybrid between P. serrulata and P. subhirtella.
 Horizontal branches form a graceful, open pattern.
 The tree is covered with single, light pink to nearly white flowers early in the season.
 This is the cherry planted around the Tidal Basin in Washington, D.C.
-Fast growing to 40 ft. by 30 ft..'Akebono' ('Daybreak')
+Fast growing to 40 ft. tall and 30 ft. wide.‘Akebono’

-A weeping form of Yoshino cherry, this grows quickly to 40 ft. tall, with gracefully weeping branches and white, fragrant flowers.
-Unusually disease free.
+A weeping form of Yoshino cherry, this tree grows quickly to 40 ft. tall, with gracefully weeping branches and white, fragrant flowers.
+Unusually disease-free.

 Hybrid between P. x subhirtella and P. x yedoensis.
 This dense, sh...

 One of the best, most disease-free flowering cherries in the Pacific Northwest.
 Grows to 25 ft. tall a...